yuanjua/chiken/GETTING_STARTED.md

 The JSON may vary for different clients, *e.g.* `streamableHttp` vs `http` vs `streamable-http`.

 Now you can leave ChiKen running in the background, and use your favorite LLM client to connect to the MCP server.
+This example uses VS Code Copilot to call our built-in MCP tools.

 <div style="display: flex; justify-content: center; align-items: center; gap: 10%;">
     <img src="assets/mcp-example.gif" alt="MCP Example" style="width: 69%;">